Friday, August 8, 2008

 Toulouse Church

-Toulouse is an old rich city that has managed to rebuild some old buildings after the war and kept the tight old streets with cobblestone everywhere which eventually enters a plazas filled with light, fountains, sculptures, gardens, cafes, etc. There is a working canal that circles the city and a large river called La Garonne.
+Toulouse is an old, rich city that has managed to rebuild some of its historic buildings after the war and keep the tight old streets with cobblestones everywhere, which eventually lead to plazas filled with light, fountains, sculptures, gardens, cafes, etc.

 Toulouse Graffiti